bytecodedan/ng2-horizon-starter/README.md

 # ng2-horizon-starter
 A starter project for Angular 2 + Webpack + Horizon + RethinkDB

-The app itself is essentially the same chat app that Horizon provides in its examples projects.
+The app itself is essentially the same chat app found in the official Horizon [example projects](https://github.com/rethinkdb/horizon/tree/next/examples).

 ### Installation
 * If you do not have RethinkDB, please follow instructions here, https://rethinkdb.com/docs/install/